maciejkujawski/spring-cloud-jaxrs-cxf-getting-started/README.md

 Running Spring microservice with some profile, ex: `production`, enables to configure your microservice for given environment only.
 You can have file: `sample-service-production.properties` which will override properties hold in `sample-service.properties` and `application.properties` when your microservice will be run with Spring's Profile: `production` and it's name is `sample-service`.

 This repository is used by config-server to provide configuration for microservices.
+Check here for [more description](./config/README.md)

 ## /config-server

 Implementation of Spring Boot Config Server.
 Configuration of Config Server points /config folder of https://github.com/maciejkujawski/spring-cloud-jaxrs-cxf-getting-started.git as a root directory where configuration of your microservices are kept.
+Check here for [more description](./config-server/)

 ## /service-discovery-registry

-Service Discovery implementation based on Eureka
+Service Discovery implementation based on Eureka.
+Check here for [more description](./service-discovery-registry/)

-## /sample-service
+## /smicroservice1

-Example of sample service based on Spring Cloud and CXF.
-The most interesting part of that example
+Example of sample microservice based on Spring Cloud and CXF calling other microservice using [Feign Client](https://cloud.spring.io/spring-cloud-netflix/multi/multi_spring-cloud-feign.html) and Service Discovery (Eureka).
+The most interesting part of that example.
+Check here for [more description](./microservice1/)

-## /sample-service-client
+## /microservice2

-Example of microservice talking to sample-service
+Example of sample microservice based on Spring Cloud and CXF.
+The most interesting part of that example.
+Check here for [more description](./microservice2/)